Roose Bolton: A Game of Thrones

 Roose answers Robb Stark's call to arms in his campaign against the Iron Throne and House Lannister.
-Robb gives Roose command of part of the Northern army when the host splits up at The Twins, and he leads the attack on Tywin Lannister's forces in the Battle of the Green Fork.
-The battle ends in a Lannister victory and Roose retreats with the survivors to the causeway of Moat Cailin.
+Robb gives Roose command of part of the Northern army when the host splits up at the Twins, and he leads the attack on Tywin Lannister's forces in the Battle of the Green Fork.
+The battle ends in a Lannister victory, and Roose retreats with the survivors to the causeway of Moat Cailin.
 However, Roose's defeat allows Robb to secure a larger victory and to capture Jaime Lannister.

 A Clash of Kings

-To form an alliance with House Frey, Roose is offered by Lord Walder Frey one of his female family members hand in marriage, as well as offering the prospective bride's weight in silver for her dowry.
+To establish an alliance with House Frey, Lord Walder Frey offers Roose one of his female family members in marriage, along with her weight in silver as part of the dowry.
 Roose chooses Walda Frey, the fattest female of House Frey.
 He also makes an alliance with the Brave Companions, Essosi mercenaries originally employed by Tywin, to help the Northerners capture Harrenhal from the Lannister force occupying it.
 After capturing Harrenhal, Roose takes Arya Stark as a servant, mistaking her for a commoner.

 A Storm of Swords

-While at Harrenhal, Roose works to weaken Robb's position, sending the Northern army on suicidal missions.
-Vargo Hoat brings Jaime Lannister to Harrenhal, having cut off Jaime's hand in hope of blaming Roose and preventing the Boltons from allying with the Lannisters.
+While at Harrenhal, Roose works to weaken Robb's position, sending the Northern army on suicide missions.
+Vargo Hoat brings Jaime Lannister to Harrenhal, having cut off Jaime's hand in the hope of blaming Roose and preventing the Boltons from allying with the Lannisters.
 Roose has Jaime sent back to King's Landing after Jaime assures Roose that he will not blame him.
-Roose then travels to The Twins for Edmure Tully's wedding to Roslin Frey.
-At the wedding, the Freys betray the Starks and Roose personally murders Robb with a knife through the heart.
+Roose then travels to the Twins for Edmure Tully's wedding to Roslin Frey.
+At the wedding, which is later referred to as the "Red Wedding", the Freys betray House Stark, and Roose personally murders Robb by shoving a knife through his heart.
 It is revealed that Roose had conspired with the Freys and Tywin Lannister to betray the Starks.
-As reward for his service, Tywin names Roose the new Warden of the North.
+As a reward for his service, Tywin names Roose the new Warden of the North.